tonylukasavage/cv2r/README.md

 ### future releases

+* "Lazy River" patch for vanilla Dead River
+* Randomize the conditions that allow you to enter Drac's Mansion, give hints in game
 * logic updates
   * drain water with something other than blue/red crystal
   * ferry man wants something besides heart